vivienneobrien/vivienneobrien/README.md

 📚 Learning how to sell my product "The Union Survives".

-🧠 Currently learning how to create content via Youtube videos (stay tune).
+🧠 Learning how to create content via Youtube videos (stay tuned).

-👋  Feel free to reach out: vivobrien@proton.me
+📮  Feel free to reach out: vivobrien@proton.me

 ## 💻 Tech Stack: